The Suffragist’s Sex-Crazed Kid Sister

 The Ladies Improvement Club

 Women from Petaluma’s elite in the park.
 Top row, left to right: Miss Dell Jewell, Etta Ranard, Carrie Denman, Sarah Heald, Abbie Vestal, Kate Zartman.
 Second row: Rose Haskins, Alice Munday, Belle Zartman, Ida Jewell.
 Front row: Maggie Carr, Nettie Parker, Lizzie Shaver.
-(Sonoma County History and Genealogy Library).
+(Sonoma County Library).

 History is the story of individuals responding creatively to the conditions and circumstances in which they find themselves.
 At the turn of the 20th century, a group of bold and enterprising Petaluma women seized an opportunity created by such a circumstance, to carve out a public space, and in that space make a voice for themselves at a time when women’s voices in the public arena were neither welcomed nor respected.